This ravishing beauty is a slightly

 Consider placing tulip and daffodil bulbs in front of the daylily for a pop of spring color before Ruby Stella begins her show.

-Please read about bare root plants so you know what to expect
+(especially the paragraph about bare root grasses) so you know what to expect.

 General information about Hemerocallis (Daylily):

 If you love lilies, you will adore our selection of daylilies!

 Offering a look-alike blossom in such a range of colors and bloom times that you can actually achieve a full season of color from a single species of flower, our daylilies are among the hardiest and most prized.

 Essentially, we’ve done the work for you, isolating the best options from pale yellow to dark golden hues and from mauves to pinks.